AshwAthi8/Python/Basics_of_python.md

 ```
 Python has built-in funtion ```string_name.split("")```.

-It will split the string into substrings when it encounters the character in quotaions.If nothing is given then it will remove the spaces at the starting and end, if present.
+It will split the string into substrings when it encounters the character in quotations.

-If we want to separate string into subtrings, when there is a space.
+If nothing is specifed in the quotes, then it will dispaly error.

 Example 1

+If we want to separate string into subtrings, when there is a space:

 ```sh
 >>>a.split(" ")
 ```